Koed00/django-q/docs/cluster.rst

     .. py:attribute:: has_stopped

     Bool.
-Tells you if the cluster finished the stop procedure
+Tells you if the cluster has finished the stop procedure